 Neuromarketing is an emerging area of market research that is becoming more accessible to marketers.
 Increasingly, brands are using it to identify core consumer behaviours, preferences and motivations and to optimise campaign effectiveness.
-Unlike conventional marketing research, neuroscientific techniques measures implicit emotional responses which can uncover valuable insights and purchase triggers.
+Unlike conventional marketing research, neuroscientific techniques measure implicit emotional responses which can uncover valuable insights and purchase triggers.

 Neuromarketing is the field of marketing research that studies how peoples’ brains responds to advertising stimuli.